Regularmute/Connect4/documentation/weekreports/weekreport4.md

 ## Next Steps

-* Improve unit testing to cover more situations.
+* Improve and doublecheck documentation
-    * Test that the AI blocks imminent wins for player (3 in a row, later 2 in a row).
+* Improve the heuristic evaluation function for game states
+* Implement handling for tied games
+* Look into iterative deepening
-* Look into performance/stress testing.
+* Look into transposition tables

 ## Hours spent